DiljotSG/Throne-Backend/docs/AUTHENTICATION.md

 ## Overview

 To provide user accounts and authentication, Throne integrates with Amazon Cognito.
 Cognito provides a "User Pools" service which maintains a store of users and their credentials.
 Cognito also provides hosted web UI and OAuth 2.0 APIs for handling user sign up, sign in, and other account management functionality.
 The Throne web and iOS clients, use these APIs to generate authentication tokens for secure interaction with the Throne backend API.
 The Throne backend uses Amazon API Gateway to manage  API REST endpoints.
 The API Gateway for Throne is configured with Cognito to ensure all API calls are authenticated with valid tokens.
-Throne also extends the functionality of Congino through Amazon Lambda Functions that are triggered by certain actions such as user sign up.
+Throne also extends the functionality of Cognito through Amazon Lambda Functions that are triggered by certain actions such as user sign up.

 ## Setup

 Below is a **high level** description of the authentication setup that has been done for various components of Throne.

 ### User Pools